Last Updated on by Talita

 - Contact them through their online chat box, email, Skype, phone, etc…to get extra information and then buy and pay for your excursion.
 Although they are a British company, their headquarters is in Beijing, China since that is where you will depart from to go to the DPRK.

-- Mention the code DPRKOUT during your reservation to get a free t-shirt and a free North Korea guidebook (which, since it was actually created in the DPRK, you can bring into the country with you).
+- Mention the code DPRKOUT during your reservation to get a free t-shirt from the tour.

 - Begin arranging your Chinese visa and flights early because tours to North Korea leave from Beijing in China (but if you’re going to be in Beijing for less than 72 hours, it’s possible you won’t need a visa…check here for more info).